projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 for guest SMP boot flow in ACRN.
 Partition mode guests startup is same as the Service VM startup in sharing mode.

-Inter-processor Interrupt (IPI) Handling
+Inter-Processor Interrupt (IPI) Handling
 ========================================

-Guests w/o LAPIC passthrough
+Guests W/O LAPIC Passthrough
 ----------------------------

 For guests without LAPIC passthrough, IPIs between guest CPUs are handled in the same way as sharing mode in ACRN.
 Refer to :ref:`virtual-interrupt-hld` for more details.

-Guests w/ LAPIC passthrough
+Guests W/ LAPIC Passthrough
 ---------------------------

 ACRN supports passthrough if and only if the guest is using x2APIC mode